Adult Congenital Heart Disease

-- Care for pregnant patients: For our female patients contemplating pregnancy, our experts can see you safely through your pregnancy.
-We collaborate with the hospital’s Center for Advanced Fetal Care (CAFCA) to provide advanced, ongoing care during pregnancy and birth.
+- Care for pregnant patients: For our female patients contemplating pregnancy or who are already pregnant, our experts can guide and treat you through your pregnancy.
+We collaborate with the hospital’s Center for Advanced Fetal Care (CAFCA) to provide early fetal screening, maternal fetal medicine experts, and cardiac genetics to provide advanced, ongoing care during pregnancy and birth.

 - Comprehensive patient care: As you grow older, you may develop conditions that often come with age, such as high blood pressure, high cholesterol or diabetes.
 Treating these conditions in congenital heart patients requires specialized care from our experts.
 We incorporate care for these other health conditions into your visits so we can manage, treat and even prevent problems.